 Inclusion in the AP Honor Roll is based on a review of three years of AP data from 2016 to 2018.
 Through 38 college-level courses, each culminating in a rigorous exam, AP provides academically prepared students with the opportunity to earn college credit, advanced placement or both at more than 4,000 four-year colleges and universities.

-Hamilton High School 2018-19 first semester honor roll
+Hamilton High School 2018-19 second semester honor roll